Global Portfolio Diversification 2025

 What's the difference between developed and emerging market investments?

-Developed markets offer stability and mature economies but lower growth, while emerging markets provide higher growth potential but with increased volatility and risk.
+Developed markets offer stability and mature economies but lower growth, while emerging markets provide higher growth possible but with increased volatility and risk.

-How often should I rebalance my global portfolio?
+How often should I rebalance my cross-border investments?

 Quarterly or semi-annual rebalancing is typically sufficient for most investors, balancing the need for discipline with cost control and tax efficiency.